-- The Reinforce Math Center Activities provide leveled activities for students showing on-level, below-level, and above-level understanding of the lesson content.
+• The Reinforce Math Center Activities provide leveled activities for students showing on-level, below-level, and above-level understanding of the lesson content.
 The materials include Check for Understanding and Go Further for students to apply their learning.
-The included resource provides a teacher answer key for the resource. - The lesson materials include an enrichment activity at the end of each lesson with both teacher and student materials for students to challenge their thinking and reinforce concepts. - Embedded within the teacher guidance for the session instruction are opportunities to differentiate and extend instruction for students showing proficiency with the content through a lesson component called Deepen Understanding.
-For example, in lesson 23, session 1 differentiated questioning prompts students to think about partitioning fraction area models to further explore equivalent fractions.
+The included resource provides a teacher answer key for the resource.

+- The lesson materials include an enrichment activity at the end of each lesson with both teacher and student materials for students to challenge their thinking and reinforce concepts. - Embedded within the teacher guidance for the session instruction are opportunities to differentiate and extend instruction for students showing proficiency with the content through a lesson component called Deepen Understanding.
+For example, in lesson 23, session 2 differentiated questioning prompts students to think about rewriting fractions with common denominators to compare them.